SV-1509/Jiffy-Main/README.md

 ## Installation
-To install all the necessary packages run the following command in the terminal `pip install -r requirements.txt`
+To install all the necessary packages, navigate to the `Jiffy-Main` folder and run the following command in the terminal <br />
+`pip install -r requirements.txt`

 ## Webscraping